ManishPal1008/PDN_Load_Transient_Test/README.md

 # PDN Load Transient Test Automation

-This repository contains a Python-based automation framework used for testing the load transient response of a Power Distribution Network (PDN).
+This repository contains a Python-based automation framework for testing the load transient response of a Power Distribution Network (PDN).

-The test system uses SCPI commands through PyVISA to control laboratory instruments.
+The script uses PyVISA to control laboratory instruments using SCPI commands.

 ## Instruments Used